cfmarques/rd_challenge_rails_app/README.md

 Using a browser, go to http://localhost:8000 and you'll see a website.

-Navegate by website and fill email input in contact page and press the button.
+Browse the website and fill the email input at the contact page and press the button.

 After you press the button your email and navigation will registered.

-Using a browser, go to http://localhost:3000 and will see your datas is present.
+Using a browser, go to http://localhost:3000 and you will see your data there.